MP Estate Planning UK

 Claiming as lead trustee with the URN or UTR

-Only the lead trustee may claim the record on the Trust Registration Service.
-Use the URN or UTR exactly as shown on HMRC’s letter.
+Only the lead trustee may claim the trust record on the Trust Registration Service.
+Use the URN or UTR exactly as shown on HMRC’s letter — even a single digit wrong will cause a mismatch.

-Go to “Manage Your Trust’s Details” on GOV.UK, sign in or create a Government Gateway and choose an Organisation account.
-Then enter the reference and follow the on‑screen steps.
+Go to “Manage Your Trust’s Details” on GOV.UK, sign in or create a Government Gateway account and choose an Organisation account.
+Then enter the trust reference and follow the on‑screen steps.
+A trust requires a minimum of two trustees, so ensure you know who the other trustees are and have their agreement before making changes.

 Passing security checks for trustees and beneficiaries

-The service checks names, dates and addresses against the register.
-Answers must match the original registration details.
+The service checks names, dates of birth and addresses against the register.
+Answers must match the original registration details exactly — the details you provided when the trust was first registered on the TRS.

 Important: three wrong attempts lock you out for 30 minutes.
-If that happens, pause, check the original file and try again.
+If that happens, pause, check the original trust deed and your registration records, and try again.
+Do not guess — mismatched names (particularly middle names or maiden names) are the most common cause of lockouts.

 Working with an agent or solicitor

-TRS asks whether an agent manages the online register.
-Select yes if a solicitor or agent maintains the record.
+The TRS asks whether an agent manages the online register on the trustees’ behalf.
+Select yes if a solicitor or professional agent maintains the record — for instance, if MP Estate Planning manages the TRS registration for you.

 Submitting and saving evidence

-“Save confirmation pages, reference numbers and any downloaded declarations — they prove what you filed and when.”
+“Save confirmation pages, reference numbers and any downloaded declarations — they prove what you filed and when.
+Good record‑keeping is not optional, it is part of being a trustee.”

-1. Complete the online step and note the reference shown.
+1. Complete the online step and note the reference number shown on screen.

-2. Download or print the confirmation and any PDF receipts.
+2. Download or print the confirmation page and any PDF receipts.

-3. Store these with your own file and record who submitted the change and the date.
+3. Store these with your trust deed file and record who submitted the change, the date and what was changed.

 ActionWhy it mattersWhat to save